 Future of Brandhall Golf Course

-We were keen to hear what people thought and this consultation gave everyone the chance to have their say before a final decision is taken on the future of the course.
+This consultation, which ran from 7 November to 19 December 2019, gave everyone the chance to have their say before a final decision is taken on the future of the course.

-Background to the consultation
+Background to the proposed closure

 - A new park